 Just ten years ago, the castle was in excellent condition.
 Visitors often walked a mile or more through the tunnel and could see a series of tunnels leading up to various rooms.
 But the stairs leading up to the stairs have now collapsed.
 Most of the bastions have cracks, and some bricks fall off.

-This historically important fortress presents a magnificent structure to the heart of the Cholistan desert, but it is rapidly declining and needs urgent measures to protect its preservation.
+This historically important fortress presents a magnificent structure at the heart of the Cholistan desert, but it is rapidly declining and needs urgent measures to protect its preservation.
 Otherwise, the nation will lose this precious heritage.

-Qila Derawar Fort Bahawalpur in Cholistan desert is an important tourist destination.
+Qila Derawar Fort Bahawalpur in the Cholistan desert is an important tourist destination.
 The off-road Cholistan Desert Jeep Rally or TDCP Cholistan Jeep Rally was recently established near Derawar Fort in Ahmadpur East Tehsil.

 There are not many known facts about the castle available.
 The amazing landscape of Cholistan makes it an ideal destination.
-The last 40 km connecting road is damaged and it is best to complete this drive before sunset.
+The last 40 km of connecting road is damaged and it is best to complete this drive before sunset.

 Qila Derawar Architecture